Fore people: Colonial influence on warfare

 After contact with Australian colonial forces in the late 1940s and early 1950s, violence between clans abruptly came to an end.
-Colonial forces brought a centralized, overarching power to the Fore region, establishing judicial systems and and cooperation.
-Colonial forces and patrol officers also brought new goods to the region, which the Fore called mono’ana and valued greatly.
+Colonial forces brought a centralized, overarching power to the Fore region, establishing judicial systems and and cooperation - a fact that contributed to the power that colonial forces could wield as opposed to a respect for the abstract concept of colonial laws.
+Colonial forces and patrol officers also brought new goods to the region, which the Fore called mono'ana and valued greatly.
 The decreased competition over resources and power in the region led to the relative dissolution of rivalries.
 Quarrels were typically resolved by the luluai, respected natives who were chartered by Australian forces to be local representatives of the Australian government.
 Australian patrol forces, called kiaps, also helped keep the peace by enforcing punishments on aggressors.
 The Australian Colonial Administration referred to this project of ending violence and establishing control in the Fore region as the "pacification project."
 They established the Court of Native Affairs, which featured both native and Australian representatives responsible for the resolution of civil disputes amongst the Fore.

 At first, the Fore distrusted and feared the colonial forces.
 Rituals were performed as a precaution after coming into contact with colonial forces, for fear that they may be evil spirits.
 However, as time went on, it became a position of social privilege for the Fore to be associated with patrol officers and colonials.
 Despite this, there are many accounts of natives who were treated poorly by patrol officers.
 Fore assistants were often overworked and under-compensated, and were sometimes subject to verbal attacks by patrol officers.
 Despite these transgressions, disagreements between patrol officers and natives were sporadic.

 The mixture of Australian hegemony in the region, a centralized governance, an established court, incoming wealth, and the already present desire of the Fore to stop warfare led to a lasting peace in the region.